Undergraduate Catalog 2026-2027

 Applicants may be admitted to LMU according to the following classifications, policies, and procedures.
 In addition to submitting a completed application form, the applicant must have the appropriate source/agency provide the required documents (official academic transcripts, examination scores, recommendation letters, etc.) directly to:

-Director of Admissions
+Office of Undergraduate Admissions

 Lincoln Memorial University